So much had happened—so fast.

-Both of the Vy’keen laughed.
+Both Vy’keen laughed.
 But then tentacle-face—I decided to give them names—grew grim and spoke, “Vy’keen High Command demands Ancient Atlas Stone Warrior.
 Hand over to us!”

-I stood my position, “I don’t know what you’re talking about, there’s no Ancient Atlas Stone Warrior on this freighter.”
+I stood my ground.
+“I don’t know what you’re talking about, there’s no Ancient Atlas Stone Warrior on this freighter.”

 Snarling, horn-face shouted threateningly, “Poi!
 Biyedexoi eianouk!
 Yaixa!
 Yaixa!”